CaesarXInsanium/AlgorithmsWithCXI/src/sets.md

 - intersection: join only members that show up in both sets
 - difference: order dependent.
 A - B, remove all elements from B that exist in A

-## Practice
+## Practice and Examples

 Generally sets are implemented using linked lists, but other data structures can be used.
-Hash Tables are generally most efficient than Sets but not what we are doing
+Hash Tables are generally most efficient than Sets but not what we are doing.

+### Example: Set Covering

+Set covering that sets that contains other sets or subsets.
+Super set can have coverage of another set if and only if the conditions are met.
+Imagine creating a team of the least amount of people with the widest range of skills.
+Defining a set of subsets P which is a list of team members with their skills listed, and we must make the smallest possible set C which contains all the skills required and define in set S.

+## Other Facts

+- due to the nature of boolean algebra some operations can be replaced with an other operation at the cost of performance in implementation